airbnb/synapse/README.md

 * `listen`: these lines will be parsed and placed in the correct `frontend`/`backend` section as applicable; you can put lines which are the same for the frontend and backend here.
 * `backend_order`: optional: how backends should be ordered in the `backend` stanza. (default is shuffling).
 Setting to `asc` means sorting backends in ascending alphabetical order before generating stanza. `desc` means descending alphabetical order. `no_shuffle` means no shuffling or sorting.
 * `shared_frontend`: optional: haproxy configuration directives for a shared http frontend (see below)
+* `ignore_weights`: optional: stops haproxy backend 'weight' options being generated, even if the Nerve registrations contain this information.
+This will cause all backend servers to be treated equally by haproxy.
+This defaults to true so weights will *NOT* be used by default.

 <a name="haproxy"/>
 ### Configuring HAProxy ###